SReject/sdpl/README.md

         // "Path" as string - Required
         //     Path to the executable to run
-        //     If a relative path is used it is relative to the plugin's directory
+        //     Can be an environment variable such as 'node' or 'java'
-        //     Can be an environment variable such as 'node' or 'java' "Path": "node.exe",
+        //     If a relative path is used it is relative to the plugin's directory "Path": "node",

         // "Arguments" as string - Optional - Defaults to an empty string
         //     Arguments to pass to the executable upon launch